 Everywhere you go there are canals and bridges.
 This makes for a city that is very fun to walk through.
 Furthermore, there are gondolas that are amazing to ride.
 The gondolas provide you with a truly Venetian experience.

 Also, the city looks incredible and there are many beautiful photo spots in Venice.
-Venice is a great city for a day trip or a weekend trip to enjoy!
+It is a great city for a day trip or for the 2-day itinerary Venice is a perfect time to enjoy this incredible coastal town.

-8- ALGHERO: Located on the Northwest coastal of the Italian island of Sardinia
+8. ALGHERO: Located on the Northwest coast of the Italian island of Sardinia

-Alghero is a charming seaside town located on the Northwest coast of the Italian island of Sardinia.
+Alghero is one of the most charming Italian coastal towns, located on the Northwest coast of the Italian island of Sardinia.

 Golden sea walls surround the medieval historic center and feature a walking path offering spectacular views of the deep blue Mediterranean Sea, including Capo Caccia’s dramatic cliff faces and sea caves.